LorentimoS/CImage/README.md

 ## Methods of class

+### show
+The method is intended to display the image using a computer application

+**Input:**

+* **self** - the image to which the method is applied

 ### change_contrast
-Method is intended to change contrast or brightness of image
+The method is intended to change contrast and / or brightness of image

 **Input:**